YANGAn/yangan.github.io/_posts/2021-03-25-Decision-Tree.markdown

 use_math: true
 ---

+Decision Tree is a supervised learning approach.
+The model is a predictive model and usually for classification, where the target variable is discrete.
+Although it also can be used for continuous target variable, the prediction is less effective.

+The decision tree is intuitive and usually the softwares provide the visualisation.
+One benefit of the process is that it can handle the dependent variables, both discrete and continous.

-Let's start from an example, the table below lists the factors that affect people's decision to play golf.
+Let's check one example, the table below lists the factors that affect people's decision to play golf.

 ![Golf_dataset](/image/Golf_dataset.png)